xxBRAHMOSxx/Task-Manager/README.md

 ![Screenshot 2024-11-15 201649](https://github.com/user-attachments/assets/327d0fe2-4734-4041-97b2-5b4afb085a49)

- * To run this project locally clone the repo and change cors allowed origin under config/backend and baseURl under api/app/frontend
+ * To run this project locally clone the repo and change cors allowed origin under config/backend to localhost:3500 and baseURl under api/app/frontend to localhost:3000

+use "npm run dev" for backend
+use "npm start" for frontend